 Creative youngsters can let their imaginations run free at Firefly Pottery.
 They offer two activities that are perfect for family days out in Leeds – you can either make your own pottery creations by hand or choose one of their pre-made pieces for the ultimate painting session.
 Whichever you go for, expect two hours of messy, hands-on play that produces a unique work of art that you can take home.
 From baubles to plates and plant pots – what will your kids make?

 Firefly Pottery, 116 Town Street, Horsforth, Leeds, West Yorkshire, LS18 4AH.

 The Little Bookshop

-The Little Bookshop is a revelation – it’s the only independent book shop dedicated to children in entirety of Leeds.
-They have everything from picture books to teen fiction on the shelves, so there really is something for everyone, but you don’t just come here to shop.
-They put on regular events, including workshops, author talks and those all important story time sessions.
+The Little Bookshop is a revelation – it’s an independent bookshop with a vast array of books for children.
+They have everything from picture books to teen fiction and books for adults on the shelves, so there really is something for everyone, but you don’t just come here to shop.
+They put on regular events, including workshops, author talks and those all-important story time sessions.
 It’s got a cafe too, with quality coffee and food that’s as good for the adults as it is the kids.

 The Little Bookshop, 47 Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.